 - parent training and education programmes.
 You learn how to talk to and work with your child to improve their attention and behaviour

 - Cognitive Behavioural Therapy (CBT).
 Talking therapy can help you manage your problems by changing your thoughts and behaviour

 The NHS website has more information about treatment for ADHD.

 Ways you can look after yourself

 Different things work for different people with ADHD.
-You could try physical activity, eating well, getting enough sleep and cutting down on alcohol.
-The ADHD And You website has other tips to help you organise your day such as using checklists and breaking up bigger tasks into smaller chunks.
+You could try physical activity, eating well, get enough sleep, and reducing alcohol.
+The ADHD And You website have other tips to help you organise your day, such as using checklists and breaking up bigger tasks into smaller chunks.